 Sometimes, the easiest way to fix a problem is by finding out if your machine can support Miracast in the first place.

 2. Set up Miracast

-- Firstly, you’ll want to turn on the selected device you wish to project to;
+- Turn on the selected device you wish to project to.

 - You’re all set, enjoy.

-- Then, type ms-settings:network-wifi and press Enter to open the Network & internet Settings menu;
+- Type ms-settings:network-wifi and press Enter to open the Network & internet Settings menu.

-Some third party VPN solutions will regulary reject connections from Wi-Fi Direct.
+Some third-party VPN solutions will regularly reject connections from Wi-Fi Direct.
 So it’s a good idea to disable the VPN’s in question to solve any connection issues.

 Additionally, you may also disable your antivirus and firewall.
 Don’t forget to enable your security tools as soon as possible to protect your computer.

 We hope that these fixes could help you.
 In the meantime, on what devices are you projecting at the moment?
 Let us know in the comment section down below.